Don’t waste your time regretting the years you spent without sufficient activity — getting moving at any age will prolong your life.

 That’s the conclusion of a 20-year study conducted with nearly 15,000 U.K. residents age 40 to 79.
-The results of the study, which was run by the MRC Epidemiology Unit at the University of Cambridge, appeared this week in the British Medical Journal.
+The results of the study, which was run by the MRC Epidemiology Unit at the University of Cambridge, appeared in the British Medical Journal.

 The researchers divided the sample into three groups who engaged in low, medium, and high levels of activity.
 Then they tracked changes to the subjects’ activity over nearly eight years, then analyzed the health effects over the next 12.5.